 2. Light dress under open abaya with belt

 When you’re wearing abaya outfits with no buttons, it can sometimes be inappropriate if you’re wearing lighter fabrics and shorter outfits underneath.
-The trick is to make sure that you have the option of keeping your unbuttoned abaya closed so that your outfits can still be modest and covered up.
+The trick when choosing the best way to style an open abaya is to make sure that you have the option of keeping your unbuttoned abaya closed so that your outfits can still be modest and covered up.

 If you want to wear airy skirts in the summer but you’re afraid of the draft, close up your abaya outfits with an open front using matching belts or sashes.
 You can easily throw this outerwear over casual get-ups or fancier evening wear without having to stress about what’s underneath.
 The matching belt for your abaya with an open front can also give your outfit a more A-line look without revealing too much.
 It adds flattering shape to your silhouette and can keep the loose fit of your open abaya outfit more streamlined and put-together.

 Just like this Ayesha Abaya White, you can class up your look with a plain hijab and an adorable handbag to complete your elegant vibe, all while choosing to emphasize your waist with a belt and keeping things nice and covered.